Get

 10. Make the Door Dog-Proof

-Tired of having to fix the door every time the dog leaves scratch marks?
+Are you tired of fixing the door whenever the dog leaves scratch marks?
 Well, why don’t you install a doggie door?
-Designed with pups in mind, it gives them quick access (in and out) and takes some of that stress away.
-You will have to teach the pet how to use it, though.
+However, you’ll need to teach your pup how to use it.
 Scratch screens are another great idea.
-They don’t last forever, of course, but can, indeed, protect the door.
+They don’t last forever, of course, but they can protect the door.

 Pet gates work as well, but only from the inside.
-Also, remember to trim the four-legged bud’s nails once or twice a month to minimize the damage.
+To minimize damage, remember to trim your dog’s nails at least once a month.

 Why Do Dogs Scratch Doors?

-• It needs to get inside ASAP.
-This desire can be triggered by several reasons.
-We’re talking about chilly weather, loud, scary sounds, or an urge to get its fair share of hugs and kisses.
-Pups can be incredibly affectionate and miss you dearly after 30 minutes of playing outside on their own.
+• They need to get inside ASAP.
+Dogs often scratch the front door to get inside because of chilly weather, loud, scary sounds, or an urge to get their fair share of hugs and kisses.
+Pups can be incredibly affectionate and miss you dearly after 30 minutes of playing outside alone.

 • Maybe the dog wants to leave.
-If the four-legged bud is scratching the door from the inside, that means it needs to go out for a potty break or to investigate something it heard or saw.
+If your dog scratches the door from the inside, they may need to go out for a potty break or to investigate something they heard or saw.
 This is normal behavior for puppies; adult canines, however, need to learn how to use their voices (barks).

 • Hunger or thirst is to blame.
 When a dog is hungry or wants a bowl of water, scratching is often how it tries to communicate with its human parents.
-It could be that you frequently get back home from work with a delicious snack, and that’s why the furry family member is associating the door with food.
+It could be that you frequently get back home from work with a delicious snack, and that’s why your dog is associating the door with food.

 • It has to do with separation anxiety.
-Tiny pups can’t stand staying away from their favorite humans.
+Some canines can’t stand staying away from their favorite humans.
 Even mature dogs don’t like to be left alone or neglected, especially when they have a strong bond with their owners.
-So, this is a clear signal that you’re not spending enough time with the pet.

 • The dog is burning off energy.
 Some dogs like being couch potatoes, while others have lots of built-up energy.
-And, unfortunately, they often ruin the front door to burn off some steam.
-This usually happens when the pet doesn’t get enough walks, runs, or games.
+Unfortunately, they often ruin the front door to burn off steam.
+Ensuring your dog gets plenty of daily exercise with you can prevent the scratching.

 • The dog is restless or anxious.
-This doesn’t mean it’s in pain, just a bit moody.
-Sharpening its claws on the door seems like a fun activity to some pups, although it’s not as exciting as fooling around with their human friends.
+This doesn’t mean they’re in pain, just a bit moody.
+Sharpening their claws on the door seems fun to some pups, but it’s not as exciting as playing with their human friends.
 Try to give the pet more attention, and this behavior might stop!

 Conclusion